-Recurrent HPV explained
+Persistent HPV explained

 Editado por: Carlota Pano

-What is recurrent HPV?
+What is persistent HPV?

-How is recurrent HPV detected?
+How is persistent HPV detected?

 Several methods are involved, primarily focused on identifying symptoms and conducting appropriate screening tests.
 If you notice the return of genital warts or other unusual symptoms, you should seek medical advice from a specialist, such as a gynaecologist.

 A gynaecologist will perform a physical exam to identify visible warts or lesions.
-In cases where there is suspicion of cervical changes, a Pap smear will typically be performed, which involves collecting cells from the cervix to check for abnormalities.
+In cases where there is suspicion of cervical changes, a cervical smear will typically be performed, which involves collecting cells from the cervix to check for abnormalities.

 If abnormal cells are detected, further testing may be conducted, such as a colposcopy.
 This is a procedure which involves using a specialised magnifying instrument to closely examine the cervix for any indications of abnormality.
 If necessary, a biopsy may be performed to collect tissue samples for additional analysis.